harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 4. Enter a connector name and select **Continue**.
 5. Enter the TAS **Endpoint URL**.
 For example, `https://api.system.tas-mycompany.com`.
 6. In **Authentication**, select one of the following options.
-    1. **Plaintext** - Enter the user name and password.
+    1. **Plaintext** - Enter the username and password.
 For password, you can either create a new secret or use an existing one.
-    2. **Encrypted** - Enter the user name and password.
+    2. **Encrypted** - Enter the username and password.
 You can create a new secret for your username and password or use exiting ones.
 7. Select **Continue**.
 8. In **Connect to the provider**, select **Connect through a Harness Delegate**, and then select **Continue**.
    We don't recommend using the **Connect through Harness Platform** option here because you'll need a delegate later for connecting to your TAS environment.
-Typically, the **Connect through Harness Platform** option is a very quick way to make connections without having to use delegates.
+Typically, the **Connect through Harness Platform** option is a quick way to make connections without having to use delegates.

    Expand the section below to learn more about installing delegates.